 Product Category Rules (PCR) help minimize confusion among various types of environmental reporting by establishing a clear and consistent evaluation method by which the environmental impact of products in a specific industry are evaluated.
 Once a PCR is published, an EPD can be created based on Life Cycle Assessment (LCA) data which enables a more fair comparison of environmental impacts between similar products.

-Starting January 2021, the State of California will leverage published EPDs by establishing a maximum global warming potentials (GWP) for applicable product categories and EPDs will then be used to determine product compliance to the GWP limits.
+By January 1, 2021 the State of California will establish maximum global warming potentials (GWP) for applicable product categories and will require EPDs that are below the threshold starting July 1, 2021.
+EPDs will then be used to determine product compliance to the GWP limits.
 Manufacturers who do not have EPDs, or have EPDs that exceed the maximum GWP limit risk being excluded from one of the largest markets in the U.S. and the sixth largest economy in the world – with substantial purchasing power, spending more than $10 billion annually on infrastructure.

 US states, including California, Washington, and Oregon, are increasingly turning to EPDs as a tool to promote environmentally preferred purchasing and enhance sustainable procurement policies to address climate risks.
 With demand for EPDs growing, manufacturers should expect EPD requirements to evolve as states implement new policies, including new PCR revisions across product categories.